yozw/bayesdiagram/README.md

 bayesdiagram
 ============

-Bayesian modelling diagrams in the style of John Kruschke's "Doing Bayesian Data Analysis"
+Latex package for Bayesian modelling diagrams in the style of John Kruschke's "Doing Bayesian Data Analysis"